jhumelsine/jhumelsine.github.io/_posts/2023-10-03-facade-design-pattern.md

 # Isn’t This the Adapter Design Pattern?
 Façade looks very much like the [Adapter Design Pattern](https://jhumelsine.github.io/2023/09/29/adapter-design-pattern.html).
-Both solve similar problems in that they both allow delegation when the contract interfaces in dependencies don't align with busines logic needs.
+Both solve similar problems in that they both allow delegation when the contract interfaces in dependencies don't align with business logic needs.

 **Adapter bridges a communication gap.
 Façade bridges a complexity gap.**